Russia Gambling Regulation

 • The Primorsky Krai Department of International Cooperation and Development of Tourism

-In December 2020, the Russian President Vladimir Putin approved Federal Law № 493-FZ.
-It aims to create a unified regulatory authority in the country, ensure higher levels of transparency, and strengthen the stance against illegal offshore operators who service the local market without the necessary authorization.
+In December 2020, President Vladimir Putin approved Federal Law № 493-FZ.
+The law seeks to create a unified regulatory authority, improve transparency, and strengthen the fight against illegal offshore operators that serve the local market without authorization.

-Some of the amendments have already come into effect, while others are still pending.
-Under the new legislation, the Federal Tax Services and the Unified Gambling Regulator have the mandate to oversee the gambling sector, along with the above-mentioned regional bodies.
+Some amendments have already taken effect, while others are still pending.
+Under the new framework, the Federal Tax Service and the Unified Gambling Regulator oversee the gambling sector alongside the regional bodies listed above.

 Licensing Process, Fees, and Tax Rates in Russia

-Business entities incorporated in the Russian Federation can apply for tote, betting, and zone-based casino gaming licenses, but the country’s regulatory framework does not include public tenders or bidding.
-All businesses can apply as long as they meet the regulatory requirements.
+Business entities incorporated in the Russian Federation can apply for tote, betting, and zone-based casino gaming licenses.
+However, the country’s regulatory framework does not include public tenders or bidding.
+Any business may apply as long as it meets the regulatory requirements.
 Only business-to-consumer (B2C) permits are available in Russia.

 Fees for tote and sports wagering licenses